ganlongnz/spleeter/README.md

 > of dedicated GPU package.
 Please read [CHANGELOG](CHANGELOG.md) for more details.

 ## About
+This version is downloaded from Spleeter on April 10.

 **Spleeter** is [Deezer](https://www.deezer.com/) source separation library with pretrained models written in [Python](https://www.python.org/) and uses [Tensorflow](https://tensorflow.org/).
 It makes it easy